wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 - **Spear phishing** uses focused, customized content that's tailored to the targeted recipients, typically, after reconnaissance on the recipients by the attacker.
 - **Whaling** is directed at executives or other high value targets within an organization for maximum effect.
 - **Business email compromise** uses forged trusted senders, for example financial officers, customers, and trusted partners to trick recipients into approving payments, transferring funds, or revealing customer data.
 Learn more by watching this video.
 - **Ransomware** encrypts your data and demands payment to decrypt it.
-This almost always starts out as a phishing messages.
+This almost always starts out as a phishing message.
 Anti-phishing protection can't help you decrypt encrypted files, but it can help detect the initial phishing messages that are associated with the ransomware campaign.

 Microsoft Defender for Office 365 contains additional and more advanced anti-phishing features: